 Ownership of mutuals and corporate governance

-Member of AFM are either owned by their customers, or else set up on a not-for-profit basis.
+Members of AFM are either owned by their customers or set up on a not-for-profit basis.
 This means they are able to focus entirely on the best interests of their customers because they don’t have to account to shareholders.

 To help develop high standards of corporate governance and to explore best practice in the way mutuals operate, we have developed an Annotated Corporate Governance Code for mutual insurers (the Code).
 This is consistent with the UK Corporate Governance Code which all UK listed companies must comply with.

 Each year our members assess their compliance with the Code.
 If there are any aspects they are unable to comply with, they include these in their annual reports.
 The latest copy of the Code is:

 AFM corporate governance guidance: the latest version of this guidance was produced in January 2015